game-exchange-token/gxt/README.md

 ```

 ## Advisory Module
-The advisory module contains ready-to-use definitions for trading and items.
-These can be used to get going quickly without having to define your own.
-You just need to map the data of the game to the data in the advisory module and you're
-good to go.
-Many of the pre-defined enums have `Custom` values that can be used for minor
+The advisory module contains simple structures that can be used as a base for implementing trades.
-extensions.

-If your data looks completely different than the what is defined in the advisory module,
-it's probably better to use your own data definitions instead of trying to force that
-data into the pre-defined shape.
+If you need need more features or different shapes of data, feel free to use your own instead.

 ## C API
 To use the C API, clone the repository and then build the crate `gxt-api-c`.